GrapheneCt/PVR_PSP2/README.md

 7. OpenGL ES v2 port for PSP2.
 8. Various unittests to check basic driver features.

+# Known issues

+### GLES1:

+1. GLES1 and GLES2 libraries upload textures to separate GPU memory on demand after validation.
+That increases memory consumption by 2 and may cause slowdowns.
+- Required solution: render textures directly from intermediate memory.

+### GLES2:

+1. GLES1 and GLES2 libraries upload textures to separate GPU memory on demand after validation.
+That increases memory consumption by 2 and may cause slowdowns.
+- Required solution: render textures directly from intermediate memory.

+2. Major slowdown during vector instruction optimizations in GLSL shader compiler, specifically GenerateVectorDualIssue() function.

 # Unittest status

 ### Basic: